 Additionally, by using corporate family trees provided by Dun & Bradstreet, Unum was able to identify cross-sell opportunities.
 Finally, Unum used D&B data to support customer segmentation to find clusters where there is a ‘richness of cover,’ that can then be used for look-alike modelling (‘benchmarking’).

 Results & ROI

-“It is great to hear some of the more innovative ideas on D&B’s roadmap, and this is, of course, one of the reasons why we continue to work with Dun & Bradstreet (our first project being around 6 years ago).
-Although we have used some of the Dun & Bradstreet tools, the data is the most important element for us.
+“It is great to hear some of the more innovative ideas on D&B’s roadmap, and this is, of course, one of the reasons why we have continued to work with Dun & Bradstreet for over 8 years.
+Although we have used a number of the Dun & Bradstreet tools, ultimately, the data is the most important element for us.
 We have delivered good returns on our investment in marketing analytics, supported with D&B’s data," says Bill Mansfield, Head of Market Insight.